DanEkhlas/MICA/README.md

 | 0.25                  | 0.033      | SXT                |
 | 64                    | 0.093      | TCY                |

-If we are checking MICs for non-clinical antimicrobials or heavy metals, this may be sufficient, as we cannot compare these results with clinical breakpoints.
-However, if you want to assess clinical breakpoints for clinical antimicrobials, we can use the approach outlined below using the AMR package.
+If we are checking MICs for non-clinical antimicrobials or heavy metals, this may be sufficient, as we cannot compare these results with clinical breakpoints published by EUCAST or CLSI.
+However, for assessing clinical breakpoints for antimicrobials, we can use the approach outlined below using the **AMR package**.

 ## Compare MIC results with clinical breakpoints of the AMR package

-Clinical breakpoints are already part of the **AMR package** and can be eloaded using the `clinical_breakpoints` command.
+Clinical breakpoints are already part of the **AMR package** and can be loaded using the `clinical_breakpoints` command.
 Now let us compare our MICs with the **clinical breakpoints** to determine **resistance and susceptibility of the tested strain**.
 For this, we will need to subset all clinical breakpoints to our needs.
-In this example, we have and *Escherichia coli* (`mo`) strain from *non-human origin* (`type`), and we will compare our MICs (`method`) with the latest EUCAST breakpoints from 2023 (`guideline`).
+In this example, we have an *Escherichia coli* (`mo`) strain from *non-human origin* (`type`), and we will compare our MICs (`method`) with the latest EUCAST breakpoints from 2023 (`guideline`).
 See also script below:

 ```r
 #Using clinical breakpoints of the AMR package